sophdaya/DataScienceandMachineLearning_Project_SophieDAYA_MathiasHaberli/README.md

 ### 10.3.
 Demonstration in a video

 I hope you understood well how it works!
 In this video, we will introduce you to our project and show you how LogoRank works:
+We hope this demonstration gives you a clear understanding of our application and how it can benefit French language learners.